-As at 31 December 2023, the Group had goodwill arising from business combinations amounting to RMB461,296,000.
+As at 31 December 2024, the Group had goodwill arising from business combinations amounting to RMB460,519,000.

 Goodwill is tested for impairment at least annually, irrespective of whether there is any indication that it is impaired.
-Management has tested such goodwill for impairment as at 31 December 2023 with reference to the valuations performed by the independent professional valuer, and concluded that no impairment loss was recognised.
-This conclusion is based on value in use calculations based on five-year financial budgets approved by management with key assumptions of revenue growth rates, terminal growth rates, discount rates and gross profit margins that required significant management judgment and estimation.
+Management has tested such goodwill for impairment as at 31 December 2024 with reference to the valuations performed by the independent professional valuer, and recognised an impairment loss on goodwill of RMB777,000 for the year ended 31 December 2024.
+The impairment assessment of goodwill is based on value in use calculations based on five-year financial budgets approved by management with key assumptions of revenue growth rates, terminal growth rates, discount rates and gross profit margins that required significant management judgment and estimation.